JoostImpink/SAS-bootcamp/cheat_sheet.md

 ## proc rank

-Useful for grouping observations into terciles, quartiles, etc.
+Useful for grouping observations into terciles, quartiles, etc. Can be used with `by`.

 ```SAS
 proc rank data = myComp out=myComp2 groups = 10;